 When you or your spouse die, the spousal maintenance award will also end.
-If you remarry then the obligation to pay the spousal maintenance ends on the part of your ex-spouse.
-The trickiest factual circumstance regarding a termination for the duty to pay spousal maintenance involves when you begin to cohabitate with another person with whom you are engaged in a romantic relationship with.
-The cohabitation must be in a permanent place of residence and be continuingly.
-This can be sometimes difficult to prove and you must be able to counter-evidence presented by your spouse if you are attempting to argue that you are not in this type of situation.
+If you remarry, then the obligation to pay the spousal maintenance ends on the part of your ex-spouse.
+The trickiest factual circumstance regarding termination for the duty to pay spousal maintenance involves when you begin to cohabitate with another person with whom you are engaged in a romantic relationship.
+The cohabitation must be in a permanent place of residence and be continued.
+This can be sometimes difficult to prove, and you must be able to counter-evidence presented by your spouse if you attempt to argue that you are not in this type of situation.

 Questions about spousal maintenance awards in Texas?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the information contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
-These consultations are a great opportunity to learn more about family law, your case, and our office.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
+These consultations are an excellent opportunity to learn more about family law, your case, and our office.
 We can answer your questions and also provide you with direct feedback about your case.